 - Breakdown in water

-A major objective of the NCSU research was to determine the degradability of various types of microfibers in a wastewater environment.
+A major objective of this research was to determine the degradability of various types of microfibers in a wastewater environment.
 The results concluded that after 243 days, cotton had 76% degradation while the polyester fibers showed 4% degradation – that’s means cotton degrades 95% more than polyester in wastewater.
 The research further indicates that cotton will continue to degrade overtime unlike polyester whose degradation plateaued after the time tested.

 For more information about the study underway and the sustainability of cotton and synthetic microfibers in water, watch this video.